Rock Island-Milan School District, superintendent looking to the future

 Dr. Lawrence said one of the things he believes will help the district move forward is communication.
 He said he wants to make sure the relationships students have with staff makes them feel welcome and supported.

 Dr. Lawrence has been working in public education for 28 years.
-He came from the Milwaukee Public Schools.
+He came from Milwaukee Public Schools.